If you or someone you love suffers from insomnia or has trouble sleeping, you know how hard it can be.

 Natural Sleep Remedies

 We’ve worked with a number of practitioners and have done a lot of research over the years, and we have found the following natural sleep remedies to be helpful.

-We found this to be a real help in our household.
-We don't use a whole capsule; we just open the capsule up, pour it in a container, and give him about 1/10 of the capsule before bed.
+We’ve found melatonin to be a real help in our household on and off.
+We don’t use a whole capsule; we just open the capsule up, pour it in a container, and give him about 1/10 of the capsule before bed.
 (We use Now brand 3 mg capsules.)
 You can also buy tablets and break them as needed.

 Magnesium can be taken orally or can be used as a foot or bath soak (in the form of magnesium crystals or epsom salts) or in a magnesium oil or lotion.